Reviewing Cooper Tire & Rubber Company (CTB)'s and Advanced Drainage Systems Inc. (NYSE:WMS)'s results | New Business Observer

 |0.00

-Cooper Tire & Rubber Company’s consensus price target is $36, while its potential upside is 16.92%.
+The average target price of Cooper Tire & Rubber Company is $36, with potential upside of 16.92%.

-The shares of both Cooper Tire & Rubber Company and Advanced Drainage Systems Inc. are owned by institutional investors at 0% and 87.3% respectively.
-About 0.8% of Cooper Tire & Rubber Company’s share are held by insiders.
-On the other hand, insiders held about 0.9% of Advanced Drainage Systems Inc.’s shares.
+Roughly 0% of Cooper Tire & Rubber Company shares are owned by institutional investors while 87.3% of Advanced Drainage Systems Inc. are owned by institutional investors.
+Insiders owned 0.8% of Cooper Tire & Rubber Company shares.
+Comparatively, insiders own roughly 0.9% of Advanced Drainage Systems Inc.’s shares.

 Performance